CSCfi/csc-user-guide/docs/apps/gdal.md

 * `allas-conf` command saves your credentials in your home directory to .aws/credentials file.
 This needs to be run only once before first use.

+## Virtual rasters and Allas

+With large quantities of data in Allas, the most convenient method of accessing them might be GDAl virtual rasters.
+More information [here](https://research.csc.fi/virtual_rasters).

 ## License and citing

 GDAL/OGR is licensed under an [MIT/X style license](https://gdal.org/license.html)